 Pickleball rules address where to stand during the serve (behind the baseline within your service quadrant) and during play (no volleying in the non-volley zone).
 Otherwise, where to stand in pickleball is a matter of strategy.
 These tips will help you maximize your advantage by being in the right position.

-Pickleball players need to be aware of the ball and their opponents’ court position on the court so they can anticipate where to move next.
-Players should also be mindful of pickleball rules, which include the foot fault rule, which states that players are not allowed to step on or over the baseline or the center line when hitting the ball.
+Players should also be mindful of pickleball rules, which include the foot fault rule that states that players are not allowed to step on or over the baseline or the center line when hitting the ball.

 Regulations On Where To Stand In Pickleball